YoussefMIS/mtailor-project/Readme.md

 ### 6. Test the Deployed Model

 Use the `test_server.py` script to test the deployed model on Cerebrium.
-The script will send a JSON payload with the base64-encoded image string:
+The script will send the base64-encoded image string directly in the request body:

 ```bash
 python test_server.py --image <path_to_image>